ESSLLI 2019 Grants

 Preference will be given to: students who actively participate in the Student Session; students without alternative financial support for the participation; outstanding and highly motivated students.
 Please understand that we cannot guarantee grants to all students presenting a paper at the Student Session.

-Applications should be submitted through for Registration Form for Participants (The registration application form is not online yet (registration will open soon).
+Applications should be submitted through Registration Form for Grant Applicants

 Each application should contain: